What are they?

 A good starting point to conducting your own literature review is to read some published literature reviews on related topics.

-Alternatively, some databases may allow you to do a topic search and refine your results to document type Literature Review or Review (see example below from Scopus database).
+Alternatively, some databases may allow you to do a topic search and refine your results to document type Literature Review or Review.

 You might have heard the term 'Systematic Review'.
 A systematic review goes further than a literature review in that it aims to locate and evaluate all studies, published and unpublished, relevant to a specific research question.